aleumyu/test_sopra/README.md

   - Assumption: every user is aware of their own id (in frontend)

   - With this userid, user can access to the endpoint as get(/api/vi/users/token/:userid)
-    - In the response of this endpoint JWT will be generated, which will be the encoded user for the userid params
+    - In the response of this endpoint jwt will be generated, which will be the encoded user for the userid params
     - Any future request to the protected enpoint must have jwt within the authorization header

   - Middleware(checktoken) protects the each methods and endpoints according to the role